Arion12MC/Polymania-Forked/readme.md

 You can see the license of these files on provided websites.

 Polymania Extras mod (under `/mod/` in repo) is provided under [LGPLv3](https://github.com/Patbox/polymania/blob/master/mod/LICENSE)
+Included jar files might have their own licenses, either included directly in the jar or provided as a field in fabric.mod.json file.
 Other files included in modpack are provided under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).